 The following are ~1000 word attempts to describe the current state of The UMC in a succinct manner that admittedly over-simplifies things with broad brush strokes.
 Nonetheless, it will be a useful set of primers for people to enter the conversation.

-- Part 1: Power & Polity versus People & Places (this article)
+- The Past: Power & Polity versus People & Places (LINK)

-- Part 2: In the Meantime and the Mean Time (forthcoming)
+- The Present: In the Meantime and the Mean Time (LINK)

 Part I: Power & Polity